maemresen/android-keylogger/README.md

 # Android Keylogger
-keylogapp => Basic Mobile Application that logs keys keylogweb => Web Application that receives logged keys smart-keylogger-androis => Dummy Android project to send sensor data (not sub module of project)
+* keylogapp => Basic Mobile Application that logs keys
+* keylogweb => Web Application that receives logged keys

 ## How To Work
 This is a project implemented as Project for the Information Systems Security Course.
 The main idea is developing a basic key logger for android mobile devices.